OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/interacting.md

 $ node src/index.js
 11
 ```

+> Note: If you restarted ganache between the [previous tutorial](first) and this one, the returned value will be zero, since all state will have been cleared.

 Cool!
 We can now actually interact with the contract by sending a transaction to it.